lusanney/au-visa-gpt/au-visa-gpt-obsidian/llm-agent/playbooks/engineering_conventions.md

 - IDs: Tasks `T-YYYYMMDD-slug-xxxx`, ADRs `ADR-YYYYMMDD-slug`, Sessions `S-YYYYMM-NN`.
 - Obsidian: commit Markdown + community-plugins.json; ignore workspace.json and .obsidian/plugins/.
 - BDD verification: after each task, verify the BDD steps (Given/When/Then) either via automated test or manual script; note verification in the task or session log.
+- Kanban hygiene: when starting a task, set its status to in_progress and move it to Kanban In Progress; when finishing, set status done and move to Done.